 We will deposit all monies collected into your nominated bank account twice weekly.

-Do you inspect the property at the begining of a tenancy?
+Do you inspect the property at the beginning of a tenancy?

 We conduct a comprehensive inspection of your property prior to the tenant moving in.

 We inspect your property area by area (lounge room, bedrooms, kitchen, bathrooms, front and rear yards, garage etc) and then all items present in each area (walls, ceiling, light fittings, curtains, windows, stove etc).